The Causes And Treatments of Head Scabs and Sores

 Every scab and sore has a potential cure depending on what type it is and what's causing it.
 Let's discuss different types of scabs and their treatment accordingly.

 This condition occurs when cells are replaced at a pace much faster than usual.
 Scalp skin cells grow and move to the scalp's skin surface too quickly, causing itchy, dry plaques on the scalp.
 This condition causes dry, itchy, and flaky patches resembling dandruff.
-The scalp psoriasis may be caused by:
+Scalp psoriasis can be caused by the following:

 How to avoid it:

 To treat it yourself, try to lessen your stress and lessen or quit smoking.
-It is best to consume a healthy diet that is optimized to prevent this condition.
-Many diet tips can be found online by searching online for "scalp psoriasis diet."
+It is best to consume a healthy, optimized diet to prevent this condition.
+Many diet tips can be found online for "scalp psoriasis diet."
 Also, try a targeted hair routine designed to let your scalp breathe.

 Contact Dermatitis is one of the most common types of scabs that occur on the scalp.
 Contact Dermatitis is caused by the constant interaction of the human scalp with allergens and irritants.
 When these allergens contact human skin, they cause rashes that result in scabs.
 When these rashes are scratched, they form patches that cause further irritation.